 Eleocarpaceae

-Rainforest tree normally to 15 m in cultivation

-Flowers: Sep - Nov, Fruit Feb - July Range: Central Coast NSW to Qld
+A tall canopy rainforest tree to 15 -55 m Flowers Sep - Nov, Fruit Feb - July Range: Buladelah NSW to Qld

-Long-lived rainforest canopy or timber tree with spectacular plank buttresses.
+Long-lived rainforest canopy or timber tree with spectacular plank buttresses and found to reach 55m in the wild.
 Features light yellow-green canopy leaves, prickly capsules and orange coated seeds which attract birds.
 Protect young trees from wallabies.
 Prefers a moist, fertile, well-drained site in sun or shade.

 Yellow Cassinia

 (Cassinia aureonitens N.A.Wakef)

-Asteraceae

-Shrub 1.5 m wide, up to 3 m high;
+Asteraceae Shrub 1.5 m wide, up to 3 m high; Flowers spring-summer Range: Eastern Australia especially NSW.

-Flowers spring-summer

-Range: Eastern Australia especially NSW.

 A woody shrub which grows naturally in heath and woodland, on sandy and alluvial soils.
 Produces bright yellow flowers which are valued in the cut-flower industry.
 Likes full sun, is wind and frost tolerant once established.
 A Protected Native Plant.
 Zieria smithii

-Shrub 1-3 m

-Flowers white; September to November

-Range: East coast from TAS to F.N QLD

-Garden or understory plant with a variable shape.
+Rutaceae Shrub 1-3 m Flowers white; September to November Range: East coast from TAS to F.N QLD Garden or understory plant with a variable shape.
 Attractive dark green leaves can be used as an insect repellent when crushed.
 Butterfly host.
 Thrives in rainforest margins and eucalypt forest on moist slopes and gullies.
 Adaptable to a range of soils and sun or shade.